San Mariano, Isabela: Cultural history

 There was also an influx of several groups from the Bicol and Tagalog regions during the logging concession boom.
 The continuing acculturation of these groups brought about social changes in the locality.
 The once verdant forest slowly became barren and denuded with the ceaseless illegal logging and kaingin system employed by the local people and new migrants.
 When the national government decided to impose a total log ban, the ethnic groups decided to settle in the remote areas of the municipality to farm their lands.
-The Bicolanos and Tagalogs, on the other hand, went back to their own regions.
+The Bicolanos and Tagalogs moved out.

 Geography

+San Mariano has a total land area of 146950 ha.
+It constitutes 13.78 percent of the total land area of the province, and is the province's largest and the country's fourth largest municipality.
+It is a suburb of Ilagan, the provincial capital.

+The municipality lies in the eastern part of the province of Isabela.
+It is bounded on the north by the Ilagan, on the east by Palanan, on the south by San Guillermo and on the west by Benito Soliven.

+San Mariano is situated 37.45 km from the provincial capital Ilagan, and 440.08 km from the country's capital city of Manila.

 Barangays

 San Mariano is politically subdivided into 36 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks while some have sitios.